-Net entrance fee receipts through Q4, 2021 were \$21.8M, versus \$21.0M through Q4, 2020.
-Average Independent Living occupancy was up 0.7% over the prior year while average Assisted Living occupancy was down 2.3% due to COVID-19.
+Net entrance fee receipts through Q4, 2022 were \$31.3M, versus \$21.8M through Q4, 2021.
+This increase in entrance fee receipts was driven by new cottages at The Culpeper and Lakewood.
+Average Independent Living occupancy was down 0.8% over the prior year and average Assisted Living occupancy was down 0.1%.
+Average Memory Support occupancy improved by 11.1%.